Destination | Nepal |

 We leave Thorong Phedi on our ninth day and trek towards Muktinath, and this will be the day you will cross Thorong La Pass (5,416m/17,769ft).
 Thorong La Pass connects Manang village in the east with Muktinath temple and Ranipauwa village to the west.

 After passing the Thorong La Pass, we head down to Muktinath, a sacred pilgrimage site for Hindus and Buddhists.
-From Muktinath, we drive to Tatopani -famous for hot springs.
-People believe that hot spring water at Tatopani cures skin diseases.
+From Muktinath, we drive to Tatopani -famous for its hot springs.
+People believe that the hot spring water at Tatopani cures skin diseases.
 If you like, you can take a dip in this hot water.
 We will be spending the night at Tatopani.

 The next day, we will trek from Tatopani, through lush rhododendron, birch, and magnolia forests, to Ghorepani.
 We will be spending our night in Ghorepani.
 The following morning we wake up at Ghorepani and trek for about an hour to reach Poon Hill.
 Poon Hill is a famous viewpoint known for spectacular views of Dhaulagiri, Annapurna (I, II, III, South), Hiuchuli, Nilgiri, Macchapuchre, Tukuche Peak, Dhampus Peak, and Gurja Himal.